 I actually gave several of these away as Christmas gifts knowing that my friends and family could light them up after the holidays to warm up those frigid winter nights.

 This post contains affiliate links.
 If you purchase something from clicking on one of the links, I may receive a small commission but you won’t pay any additional cost.
 Read full disclosure, here.

-Jar candle – I used 11.5 oz – 14 oz sized Mainstay brand at Walmart, but you can also find small white jar candles at the dollar store.
+- Jar candle – I used 11.5 oz – 14 oz sized Mainstay brand at Walmart, but you can also find small white jar candles at the dollar store.
 Additionally, you can find them without labels in larger or bulk quantities.
 See list further below.

 Next, make uneven vertical lines around the jar for your “tree trunks”.

-Do a half side of the jar at a time, giving about 15 minutes for the ink to dry.
+Do one half side of the jar at a time, giving about 15 minutes for the ink to dry.

 Tip: Use paper towel and glass cleaner (or a little dish soap and water) to wipe off the marker ink if you don’t like your drawing at first.
 But with a little practice you will get the hang of drawing trees on glass, as well.
 It actually feels a little different than drawing on paper.
 And it’s fun!!
 Check out these super easy jar candle jack-o-lanterns

 Give them as a gift

 Once mine were completely dry (overnight) I wrapped them in cellophane bag with a string tie.

 I went with a few types of trees.
 On some of them, I used a variety of trees, and on some of them I left spaces between the tree groupings.